 Frequently asked questions, answered.

-Q: How much is the deposit?
+Q: How much is the refundable security payment?

 Q: What other fees do I have to pay before moving in?

 A: At Dot Dot Dot there are no fees or hidden costs – we do not charge any agency, admin, fire safety, rehousing or reference fees.
 All we ask is that our guardians pay the refundable security payment and the monthly licence fee.

 Q: What documents do you require from me?

 A: Prior to your sign up meeting, you must be able to provide proof of identity, proof of current address, and proof of income.
 You will receive more information on these documents when we invite you to sign up.